philbudden/dp203/sliding_window.md

 - Every window has at least one event

-- Windows continously move forward by an epsilon
+- Windows continuously move forward by an epsilon

-[streaming]: ./azure_streaming_analytics.md
+[streaming]: ./azure_stream_analytics.md